Yoast/developer/docs/customization/local-seo/changing-location-post-type.md

 <Alert>

-If you change the post type, please make sure to do a full Yoast indexables reindex.
-You can do that either through [WP CLI](../yoast-seo/indexables-cli.md) or by installing [Yoast Test Helper](https://wordpress.org/plugins/yoast-test-helper/) and hitting the "Reset Indexables tables & migrations" button in that plugin.
-This will delete the Indexables tables.
-After that you can run the process again.
+If you change the post type, please make sure to [reindex Yoast SEO's indexables](../../standards/reindex-indexables).
 </Alert>

 In either your custom plugin or your theme's `functions.php`, add the following line and change the default value to your desired post type.